 Our Exercise is Medicine program offers the tools to improve the health and well-being of our community through incorporating exercise as a vital sign into physician offices, exercise prescriptions, and activation of parks.

-Memorial Hermann Health Centers for Schools provide medical, mental health, dental, nutritional, navigation, and exercise programming to eligible children and adolescents in 82 schools in the greater Houston area.
+Memorial Hermann Health Centers for Schools provide medical, mental health, dental, nutritional, navigation, and exercise programming to eligible children and adolescents in more than 80 schools in the greater Houston area.

 Today, every patient in every Memorial Hermann facility is screened for food insecurity and has access to several resources providing support and assistance in getting healthy, nutritious food.